 The Rise of Government Contractor Fraud in Security and Military Support Around the World (Defense Contractor Fraud Lawsuits and Security Fraud Contract Lawsuits)

 As Private Security and government contractors have become more common in Iraq and other locations around the World, fraudulent government contractors have become more common.
-As the Bush Administration pushed to limit the number of troops in Iraq, the number of government contractor for security, military support, and other essential services have increased dramatically.
-The money spent on these government contracts is in the Billions of Dollars.
+As the each Administration pushes to limit the number of deployed troops, the number of government contractor for security, military support, and other essential services have increased dramatically.
+The money spends Billions of Dollars on these government contracts.

 Unfortunately, some corrupt government contractors made or are making big profits by billing the United States for services they are not performing as well as defective products and services they have sold to the government.
 Even worse, in some situations illegal price gouging and government fraud has become common practice and the armed forces of the United States are suffering.
 As such, it is now time for whistleblowers and American heroes to blow the whistle on these corrupt government contractors that are defrauding the United States, stealing from the United States, and placing our troops in danger.

 History of Qui Tam Lawsuits and Defense Contractor Fraud Lawsuits

 Defense Contractor lawsuits have existed for centuries as deceptive government contractors have been around as long as government contracting has.
 Qui tam actions allow private citizens to file a lawsuit on behalf of the U.S. government in an effort to recover losses caused by fraud against the government.
 This law is an incentive for civilians with specialized knowledge who know of individuals or companies making false claims for profit to come forward with information.
 In reward, the "whistleblower" (also known as the relator) shares in any federal revenue recovered.

 For more on the history of Defense Contractor Fraud Lawsuits and Qui Tam Lawsuits, go to the following article on Qui Tam Claims.